fenago/deep-learning-time-series-forecasting/chapter_06/Lab1.md

 ```

-This example maps onto our univariate time series from the previous
-section that we split into
+This example maps onto our univariate time series from the previous section that we split into
 having 3 input time steps and 1 feature.
-We may have loaded our time
-series dataset from CSV
+We may have loaded our time series dataset from CSV
 or transformed it to a supervised learning problem in memory.
-It will
-have a two-dimensional
+It will have a two-dimensional

-shape and we must convert it to a three-dimensional shape with some
-number of samples, 3
+shape and we must convert it to a three-dimensional shape with some number of samples, 3

-time steps per sample and 1 feature per time step, or[?, 3, 1].
-We can
-do this by using the
+time steps per sample and 1 feature per time step, or [?, 3, 1].
+We can do this by using the

-reshape()NumPy function.
-For example, if we have 7 samples and 3 time
-steps per sample for
+reshape() NumPy function.
+For example, if we have 7 samples and 3 time steps per sample for

-the input element of our time series, we can reshape it into[7, 3, 1]by
-providing a tuple to
+the input element of our time series, we can reshape it into [7, 3, 1] by providing a tuple to

-thereshape() function specifying the desired new shape of(7, 3, 1).
-The
-array must have
+the reshape() function specifying the desired new shape of (7, 3, 1).
+The array must have

-enough data to support the new shape, which in this case it does as[7,
+enough data to support the new shape, which in this case it does as [7, 3] and [7, 3, 1] are
-3]and[7, 3, 1]are

 functionally the same thing.

 ```
 ...
+# transform input from [samples, features] to [samples, timesteps, features]
 X = X.reshape((7, 3, 1))

 ```

-A short-cut in reshaping the array is to use the known shapes, such as
-the number of samples
+A short-cut in reshaping the array is to use the known shapes, such as the number of samples

-and the number of times steps from the array returned from the call to
+and the number of times steps from the array returned from the call to the X.shape property of
-theX.shapeproperty of

 the array.
-For example,X.shape[0]refers to the number of rows in a 2D
-array, in this case the
+For example, X.shape[0] refers to the number of rows in a 2D array, in this case the

-number of samples andX.shape[1]refers to the number of columns in a 2D
-array, in this case
+number of samples and X.shape[1] refers to the number of columns in a 2D array, in this case
 the number of feature that we will use as the number of time steps.
-The
-reshape can therefore
+The reshape can therefore
 be written as:

 ```
 ...
+# transform input from [samples, features] to [samples, timesteps, features]
 X = X.reshape((X.shape[0], X.shape[1], 1))

 ```

 We can make this concept concrete with a worked example.
 The complete code listing is
 provided below.

 ```